AET-DevOps25/team-closed-ai/monitoring/README.md

 ### 🚨 Alerting

 Alerting is set up using Discord webhooks.
 Currently only alerts for GenAI usage (API requests) are set.
-The alert will fire if there are more than 20 genAI API requests in the last 24h
+The alert will fire if there are more than 20 genAI API requests in the last 24h.
+Alerting is setup automatically for the K8S and AWS deployments.
+For local deployment you need to set the Discord's webhook URL manually under `./monitoring/grafana-contact-points.yml`.

 ### 🎯 Access Points
 - **Grafana**: `http://localhost/grafana` (admin/admin)